-Ref Topic/Action Outcome Priority Accountability KPI M1 ADMINISTRATION, PLANNING & MA ANAGEMENT а Administration and Co-Ordination C02.1.1 HIGH 79 FA During internal administrative re-orga Council, ensure the following can be a regular forum with relate in urban planning, envir management and urban achieved: ed departments ar conmental manago nd teams on imple ementation of the IOSP, especially regular review with field implementation of the IOS techniques, recurrent con Design Guidelines (see SP on the ground, easts and assistance especially with resp ect to Service Lev els, maintenance b Open Space and Public Realm Inventory C02.1.1 MED 79 FS Continue to update and integrate the i - mapping all open space - preparing a Public Realm all public spaces not zor are actively used for leisu in GIS and linking inventory as the sined as public ope directly with the in ubset of the upgrad n space or classif nventory database ded open space invi ied as Community ventory, recording v Land but which С Open Space Planning and Design Guidelines C02.1.1 HIGH 79 FS/CW/FA Prepare Open Space Planning and D in the Hierarchy and Settings Strateg format (see typical example in Append - Council or consultant ge y.
-The guidelines dix 2).
-The guideli should preferably nes should be use be in a simple tand to inform: Service levels for each h ierarchy and setti ng Co-ordination within Co strategies ouncil when revie wing acquisition, consolidation an d rationalisation Open space requiremen ts from developme ent (Section 94 an d VPAs) Liaison with other govern nment agencies.
+Ref Topic/Action Outcome Priority Accountability KPI M1 ADMINISTRATION, PLANNING & MA ANAGEMENT a Administration and Co-Ordination C02.1.1 HIGH 79 FA During internal administrative re-organisations and upgrades of the open space and related teams in the Council, ensure the following can be achieved: - regular forum with related departments and teams on implementation of the IOSP, especially in urban planning, environmental management, social policy, landscape design, stormwater management and urban design regular review with field and operational staff to plan and monitor implications and results implementation of the IOSP on the ground, especially with respect to Service Levels, maintenance techniques, recurrent costs and assistance in development of the Open Space Planning are Design Guidelines (see below). b Open Space and Public Realm Inventory C02.1.1 MED 79 FS Continue to update and integrate the inventory of all open space into the IOSP including: - mapping all open space in GIS and linking directly with the inventory database - preparing a Public Realm inventory as the subset of the upgraded open space inventory, recording all public spaces not zoned as public open space or classified as Community Land but which are actively used for leisure and recreation (eq. urban plazas, malls, civic spaces, streetscapes). С Open Space Planning and Design Guidelines C02.1.1 HIGH 79 FS/CW/FA Prepare Open Space Planning and Design Guidelines for the City of Ryde based on the principles outlined in the Hierarchy and Settings Strategy.
+The guidelines should preferably be in a simple table and diagram format (see typical example in Appendix 2).
+The guidelines should be used to inform: - Council or consultant generated Masterplans and Plans of Management Service levels for each h ierarchy and setti ng Co-ordination within Co strategies ouncil when revie wing acquisition, consolidation an d rationalisation Open space requirement ts from developme ent (Section 94 an d VPAs) Liaison with other govern nment agencies.